seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 Registering dynamically loaded passes
 =====================================

-*Size matters* when constructing production quality tools using LLVM, both for the purposes of distribution, and for regulating the resident code size when running on the target system.
+*Size matters* when constructing production quality tools using LLVM37, both for the purposes of distribution, and for regulating the resident code size when running on the target system.
 Therefore, it becomes desirable to selectively use some passes, while omitting others and maintain the flexibility to change